pawiromitchel/DeFiMaxi/README.md

 - /rekt - DeFi Hacks Leaderboard
 - /stocktoflow - get BTC stock to flow model
 - /stf - alias of stocktoflow
+- /stakers - how many stakers does your blockchain have?
+- /fees - how much fees are people paying?